-STATEMENT OF PURPOSE OF THE University of Louisiana at Lafayette
+MISSION STATEMENT OF THE University of Louisiana at Lafayette

 The University of Louisiana at Lafayette, the largest member of the University of Louisiana System, is a public institution of higher education offering bachelor's, master's, and doctoral degrees.
-Within the Carnegie classification, UL Lafayette is designated as a Research University with high research activity.
-The University's academic programs are administered by the B. I. Moody III College of Business Administration, the Ray P. Authement College of Sciences, the Colleges of the Arts, Education, Engineering, General Studies, Liberal Arts, Nursing & Allied Health Professions, and the Graduate School.
+Within the Carnegie classification, UL Lafavette is designated as a Research University with high research activity.
+The University's academic programs are administered by the Colleges of the Arts, Education, Engineering, General Studies, Liberal Arts, and Nursing and Allied Health Professions, and by the B. I. Moody III College of Business Administration, the Ray P. Authement College of the Sciences, and the Graduate School.
 The University is dedicated to achieving excellence in undergraduate and graduate education, in research, and in public service.
 For undergraduate education, this commitment implies a fundamental subscription to general education, rooted in the primacy of the traditional liberal arts and sciences as the core around which all curricula are developed.
-The graduate programs seek to develop scholars who will variously advance knowledge, cultivate aesthetic sensibility, and improve the material conditions The University reaffirms its historic commitment to diversity and of humankind. integration.
+The graduate programs seek to develop scholars who will variously advance knowledge, cultivate aesthetic sensibility, and improve the material conditions of humankind.
+The University reaffirms its historic commitment to diversity and integration.
 Thus, through instruction, research, and service, the University promotes regional economic and cultural development, explores solutions to national and world issues, and advances its reputation among its peers.

-A Brief History
+THE UNIVERSITY OF LOUISIANA AT LAFAYETTE A Brief History

-On September 18, 1901, 100 students were on hand for the first day of class at Southwestern Louisiana Industrial Institute.
+In 1898, Louisiana State Senator Robert Martin introduced legislation to establish the Southwestern Louisiana Industrial Institute.
+About three years later, on September 18, 1901, 100 students were on hand for the first day of class at Southwestern Louisiana Industrial Institute.
 They were greeted by Dr. Edwin Lewis Stephens, the school's first president, who had led the transformation of a former sugar cane field into a campus.
-Two years later, 18 students were the first to graduate from SLII.
+In 1903, 18 students were the first to graduate from SLII.

 Over the next couple of decades, SLII raised admission standards, added faculty, and strengthened the curriculum.
 In 1921, SLII dropped "Industrial" from its name and awarded its first bachelor's degrees.
-By the 1930s, the campus had grown to 422 acres and the College enrolled 1,525 students.
+By the 1930s, the campus had grown to 175 acres and the College enrolled 918 students.

-Southwestern Lou isiana Institute 's existence was threatened in the 1940s when enrollment dropped drastically due to World War II.
-But SLI was chosen as the site for the V-5, V-7 and V-12 military training programs, which drew young officers from across the country and kept the school open.
+Southwestern Louisiana Institute's existence was threatened in the 1940s when enrollment dropped drastically due to World War II.
+But SLI was chosen as the site for the V-5, V-7 and V-12 military training programs, which drew young officers from across the country and enhanced the student body.